joshreed104/precourse-2/Google Page/README.md

 ##Do's and Don'ts

 We have an "index.html" file and a "style.css" file, which you will be working on.
 Do all your HTML works in "index.html" and all your stylings (CSS works) in "style.css".
-DO NOT add any more files or use any javascript for this challenge.
+DO NOT add any more files or use any javascript codes for this challenge.
 Good Luck!

 #### Read
 - <http://www.w3schools.com/html/>